 There's only been a few of us, including the three of us here, that have had this story right and corroborated.

-And and as I've said before, there has been no shortage of media malpractice in the age of Donald Trump.
+And as I've said before, there has been no shortage of media malpractice in the age of Donald Trump.

-The media so hated uh the person and what he stood for in his policies and politics that they decided to drive a narrative that was completely false.
+The media so hated the person and what he stood for in his policies and politics that they decided to drive a narrative that was completely false.

 They glommed on to the Russian hoax and drove it day in and day out to destroy Trump.

-First of all, the tower meeting was not a crime, and second of all, now we know that Don Jr. didn't call his father.
+And second of all, now we know that Don Jr. didn't call his father.

-He was calling a couple of friends, or they were calling him.
+He was calling a couple of friends or they were calling him.

 So, you know, yet another.